-- · After the surgery, you will be taken to the recovery room or post-anesthesia care unit.
-You will stay there for about 2 hours. - The nurse will frequently check your blood pressure, pulse, pain level and incision site. - You may be wearing an oxygen mask for a short time or nasal oxygen may be recommended overnight. - As we check your condition, do not hesitate to describe what you are feeling, for example, nausea, pain, discomfort, thirst, dry mouth, itchiness, inability to urinate.
-The nurse can take steps to relieve your symptoms. - · You will feel drowsy after the surgery, but as you start to wake up you will be asked to breathe deeply and do exercises with your feet and legs.
-These exercises will help prevent complications related to blood clots. - · If you suffer from sleep apnea, you might be transferred to a special unit where you will be more closely monitored the first night following your surgery.
-You can discuss this in greater detail with your healthcare team if necessary.
+After the surgery, you will be taken to the recovery room or post-anesthesia care unit.
+You will stay there fora minimum of 30 minutes.

+- The nurse will frequently check your blood pressure, pulse, pain level and the bandage that will cover your surgical incision. - You may be wearing an oxygen mask for a short time. - As we check your condition, do not hesitate to describe what you are feeling, for example, nausea, pain, discomfort, thirst, dry mouth, itchiness, inability to urinate.
+The nurse can take steps to relieve your symptoms. - You will feel drowsy after the surgery, but as you start to wake up you will be asked to breathe deeply and do exercises with your feet and legs.
+These exercises will help prevent complications related to blood clots. - If you suffer from sleep apnea, you might be transferred to a special unit where you will be more closely monitored the first night following your surgery.
+You can discuss this in greater detail with your healthcare team if necessary. - A member of your care team will help you stand up for the first time after surgery, as recommended by your surgeon, to promote blood circulation.